Overview of Mood Disorders

 A category of mental health problems that includes all types of depression and bipolar disorder, mood disorders are sometimes called affective disorders.

 During the 1980s, mental health professionals began to recognize symptoms of mood disorders in children and adolescents, as well as adults.
 However, children and adolescents do not necessarily experience or exhibit the same symptoms as adults.
 It is more difficult to diagnose mood disorders in children, especially because children are not always able to express how they feel.
 Today, clinicians and researchers believe that mood disorders in children and adolescents remain one of the most under-diagnosed mental health problems.
-Mood disorders in adolescents also put them at risk for other conditions (most often anxiety disorder, disruptive behavior, and substance abuse disorders) that may persist long after the initial episodes of depression are resolved.
+Mood disorders in children also put them at risk for other conditions (most often anxiety disorder, disruptive behavior, and substance abuse disorders) that may persist long after the initial episodes of depression are resolved.

-What causes mood disorders in adolescents is not well known.
+What causes mood disorders in children is not well known.
 There are chemicals in the brain that are responsible for positive moods.
 Other chemicals in the brain, called neurotransmitters, regulate the brain chemicals that affect mood.
 Most likely, depression (and other mood disorders) is caused by a chemical imbalance in the brain.
 Life events (such as unwanted changes in life) may also help cause this chemical imbalance.

 Affective disorders aggregate in families and are considered to be multifactorially inherited.
 Multifactorial inheritance means that "many factors" are involved.
 The factors that produce the trait or condition are usually both genetic and environmental, involving a combination of genes from both parents.
 Often one gender (either males or females) is affected more frequently than the other in multifactorial traits.
 There appears to be a different threshold of expression, which means that one gender is more likely to show the problem, over the other gender.